6th Grade- Brent Dillard

 7th Grade- Micah Winston

-Micah is in his second year at Renaissance and teaching 7th Grade Life Science and is the Head Coach of the girls softball team.
+Micah is in his third year at Renaissance and teaching 7th Grade Life Science and is the Head Coach of the girls softball team.

 He received a BA in Biology with a minor in Spanish from Indiana University in Bloomington (where he was born) and then completed a post-BA teaching certificate program from UMass, receiving a General Science (5-9) certificate.
 The day after completing his student teaching in Holyoke, he moved to Israel with his Israeli wife and baby daughter, where he ended up staying for over 16 years.
 While there, he took an intensive Hebrew study program, studying 4 hours a day for 5 months.
 He then taught Biology & Geometry at an American high school, taught English as a Foreign Language and Computers in a regional kibbutz junior high/high school and then at a rehabilitation facility for teens battling drug and alcohol addiction.
 In addition, he played fast-pitch softball for 15 years in the Israeli national league and coached both baseball and softball, some years 4 teams at a time.
 He also served as Assistant Coach of the Israel Junior National Men's Fast-Pitch Softball team in the European Championships in '04 (Paris) and '07 (Havlickuv Brod, Czech Republic) and then as Head Coach led Israel to a bronze medal in the '09 tournament in Ledenice, Czech Republic.
 Over the 3 tournaments, 7 of his players from the rehab facility played on the Israeli National Teams in these tournaments.